codacy/chart/docs/configuration/integrations/troubleshoot.md

 ![Invalid client id](images/github-invalid-client-id.png)

-This means that there is a mismatch in the Client ID that Codacy is using to authenticate on GitHub.
+This might mean that there is a mismatch in the Client ID that Codacy is using to authenticate on GitHub.

 To solve this issue: